 Don’t cook every meal if you have overnight guests!
 Eat out at least once and get take-out for another meal.
-Thanksgiving is such a huge meal let some of the other’s be easy!
+Thanksgiving is such a huge meal let some of the other meals be easy!

 One year when my sister was hosting Thanksgiving we all went on a Christmas candlelight tour of Mount Vernon.
+And another year we went to the Ford theater to see A Christmas Carol.
 It was spectacular!
-Big or small the point is to be together and transition from Thanksgiving to Christmas!
+Big or small, the point is to be together and transition from Thanksgiving to Christmas!

 Don’t forget to play some amazing Christmas music!

 Here are some nice things a guest can do if they are staying overnight: